apryakhin/legion.stanford.edu/profiling.md

 are tuned by hardware architects in out-of-order processors.
 Since Legion is built in software though, users have the direct ability to tune these parameters to their particular application.
-In keeping with the naming scheme used above, all high-level runtime flags are prefixed by `-hl:`.
+In keeping with the naming scheme used above, all Legion runtime flags are prefixed by `-lg:`.

- * `-hl:window` - Specify the maximum number of operations that can be outstanding in a given task context (e.g. how many sub-tasks and operations can a task issue) before the task is stalled.
+ * `-lg:window` - Specify the maximum number of operations that can be outstanding in a given task context (e.g. how many sub-tasks and operations can a task issue) before the task is stalled.
 This upper bound provides one way of